 In 2016, Ulukaya launched the Chobani Food Incubator to mentor and support socially responsible food entrepreneurs and further deliver on the company’s mission to provide better food for more people.

-Ulukaya founded the Tent Foundation to bring entrepreneurial approaches and creative solutions to help end the global refugee crisis.
+Ulukaya founded the Tent Partnership for Refugees to bring entrepreneurial approaches and creative solutions to help end the global refugee crisis.
 He also signed the Giving Pledge and committed the majority of his personal wealth to the cause.
 For these efforts, he was named an Eminent Advocate by the United Nations Refugee Agency (UNHCR) and received the United Nations Foundation Global Leadership Award, among other recognitions.
 In 2017, Ulukaya was named one of TIME’s 100 Most Influential People in the World for his work around the refugee crisis and his innovative approach to business.
 That same year, he was named one of Forbes’ 100 Greatest Living Business Minds.

 Ulukaya sits on the board of the International Board of Special Olympics, the Pathfinder Village, and The American Turkish Council.
 A big fan of independent films and the Turkish soccer team Fenerbahçe., Ulukaya lives in New Berlin, N.Y.

 Gideon Maltz is the Executive Director of the Tent Partnership for Refugees.